livegnik/2way-poc-design/01-protocol/04-cryptography.md

 - Every remote package that crosses the node trust boundary is either rejected or verified using secp256k1.
 - If ECIES encryption is used for a payload, the payload is either decrypted successfully and processed, or rejected without partial application.
-- Cryptographic verification and decryption occur before any envelope is eligible for graph application.
+- Cryptographic verification and decryption occur before any envelope is eligible for graph application (see [03-serialization-and-envelopes.md](03-serialization-and-envelopes.md)).

 ## 7.2 Guarantees

 When verification succeeds and the message is accepted by higher layers:

 - Message integrity is guaranteed with respect to the signed bytes.
-- Message authenticity is guaranteed with respect to the public key selected by the receiver from local state.
+- Message authenticity is guaranteed with respect to the public key selected by the receiver from local state as defined in [05-keys-and-identity.md](05-keys-and-identity.md).
 - Confidentiality is provided for encrypted payload bytes, assuming correct recipient key selection and correct ECIES usage.

 The cryptographic layer provides no guarantee of: